 Arnica mollis is also known as Soft Arnica or Hairy Arnica (Both the name arnica, “arni” Greek for “lamb” and “mollis” which means “soft” is in reference to the hairy nature of this plant).
-It is native to North America, in particular to Canada and also in the United States Alaska as well as mountains in California and New Mexico.
+It is native to North America, in particular to Canada and also in the United States, Alaska as well as mountains in California and New Mexico.

-Arnica mollis grows from 6 to 24in or 15cm to 60cm.
-It flowers from June through September.
-Plant Arnica mollis in well-drained sandy loamy, slightly alkaline soil in the sun or partial shade.
+Grow it in the sun or partial shade.
+Plant Arnica mollis in well-drained sandy loamy, slightly alkaline soil.
 Propagate by seeds which take about a month to germinate keep the soil moist until they germinate, you can also do it by cuttings or divisions in spring.
 Once established they need low maintenance, but ensure they are kept moist as they are not drought tolerant, but not too wet.
 Deadhead Arnica mollis flowers to prolong the flowering season.